 CRM is a discipline.
 It relies on efforts from people in sales, marketing, IT, and other parts of your organization.
 These efforts drive sales and create and keep customers.
 However, the contact center is still considered a separate organization in all too many companies, and the scenario described above can unravel all your CRM efforts, waste all your CRM investment, and drive your customers into the arms of your competitors.

 The time has come to knock down the wall between the contact center and CRM.
 The data generated in phone calls must become part of the customer record, and that means CRM integration.
 If we can integrate marketing automation data — information about people before they become customers — we sure as heck ought to be able to integrate contact center data about people after they become customers.

-It’s also time to stop looking at contact center technology as tool for cutting costs and instead look at it as a tool for boosting customer experience.
-IVR is OK if it’s understandable and brief, and if it helps route calls to the right people — but that means it has to be designed from the caller’s point of view and not the business’ point of view.
+It’s also time to stop looking at contact center technology as a tool for cutting costs and instead look at it as a tool for boosting customer experience.
+IVR is OK if it’s understandable and brief and if it helps route calls to the right people, but that means it has to be designed from the caller’s point of view and not the business’s point of view.

 If your business has expert agents, you need to figure out how to connect customers to them.
-Contact center software that’s integrated with CRM can associate callers’ numbers with their customer records, and automatically route calls to agents based on how their skills align to what’s in the customer record.
+Contact center software that’s integrated with CRM can associate callers’ numbers with their customer records and automatically route calls to agents based on how their skills align with what’s in the customer record.